-You may be eligible for assistance in paying your telephone or internet bill if you receive benefits from certain low-income assistance programs.
+You may be eligible for assistance in paying your telephone or internet bill if you receive benefits from certain low-income assistance programs or are having trouble paying your telephone bill.
 For more information or an application form, contact Park Region Telephone, Valley Telephone, Rothsay Telephone or Otter Tail Telcom or the Minnesota Department of Commerce.

 There are Two Programs